Twilson95/Crypto_Arbitrage_Dashboard/docs/triangular_arbitrage.md

 The `run_triangular_arbitrage.py` script monitors real-time ticker prices and evaluates triangular routes that it discovers automatically from the exchange markets.
 By default it only reports opportunities and does **not** attempt to place any orders.

 At the top of the script you will find a handful of boolean defaults (for example `ENABLE_EXECUTION_DEFAULT`, `LIVE_TRADING_DEFAULT`, and `USE_TESTNET_DEFAULT`) along with `EXCHANGE_DEFAULT`.
-New helpers such as `STARTING_CURRENCY_DEFAULT`, `MAX_ROUTE_LENGTH_DEFAULT`, `EVALUATION_INTERVAL_DEFAULT`, and `TRADE_LOG_PATH_DEFAULT` make it easy to pin the seed currency to USD, control the longest route to evaluate, choose how infrequently the periodic safety check should run, and decide where executed legs should be logged.
+New helpers such as `STARTING_CURRENCY_DEFAULT`, `MAX_ROUTE_LENGTH_DEFAULT`, `MAX_EXECUTIONS_DEFAULT`, `EVALUATION_INTERVAL_DEFAULT`, and `TRADE_LOG_PATH_DEFAULT` make it easy to pin the seed currency to USD, control the longest route to evaluate, stop automatically after a certain number of executed opportunities, choose how infrequently the periodic safety check should run, and decide where executed legs should be logged.
 Toggle these values to quickly change the runner's behaviour without modifying your command line each time.
 CLI arguments still override the inline defaults when explicitly supplied.

 ## Usage